Voice Recording for Beginners

 4.2.
 Recording Device

-A very good choice, both in terms of quality and usability, is a hand-held audio recorder, for instance by Roland, Tascam or Zoom.
-They aren’t expensive, and they will serve your recording needs for a long time (I have mine for more than 8 years now, far longer than any computer or cell phone).
-Despite their built-in pair of stereo microphones, you will still want an external one.
+A good choice, both in terms of quality and usability, is a hand-held audio recorder, for instance by Roland, Tascam or Zoom.
+They aren’t that expensive, and they will serve your recording needs for a long time (I have mine for more than 10 years now, far longer than any computer, camera or cell phone).
+Despite their built-in pair of stereo microphones, you will still have to get an external one.
 Most microphones that require low-voltage external power can be powered by most audio recorders, provided that they can be plugged in.
-(Note: do not confuse a proper hand-held audio recorder with a voice recorder for office use!)
+(Note: do not confuse a proper hand-held audio recorder with those voice recorders for office use!)
 USB microphones will not work.

 “Not expensive” is of course relative, so you may prefer to use a recording device that you already have — like a cell phone, or a tablet computer.
 How well they do the job depends upon the quality of their audio processing hardware (the analog-to-digital converter), of which, unfortunately, you will hardly be able to get any technical specifications.
-(I am not an Apple fan, but they have a tradition of caring about audio quality.)
-Your phone or tablet computer will have come with its own recording app, but you’ll probably need one that gives you a better control over the recording process, even if it costs a little money.
+(With an iPhone you'll probably be on the safe side, as Apple has a tradition of caring about audio quality.
+If you have a new iPhone model without a 3.5mm connector, you need Apple’s Lightning to 3.5mm adapter, the same one that also lets you connect headphones with standard 3.5mm plugs.)
+Your phone or tablet computer will have come with its own recording app, but you will need one that gives you a better control over the recording process, even if it costs a little money.

 4.3 Summary and Prices

-Very good USB microphones can be had for less than £150 (for instance Blue Yeti, or Rode NT), but (if not included) you’ll also need a microphone stand, a shock mount, and a pop filter.
-If you use that, for instance, with an MS Surface 3 (fan-less, about £650 including keyboard and pen), you have a perfect little portable recording studio.
+You can find good USB microphones from $100 upwards — my favorite is the Rode NT USB for $ 170.
+If not included, you’ll also need a microphone stand, a shock mount, and a pop filter.
+If you use that with a fan-less mobile computer, you have a perfect little portable recording studio.

-And there also is a large choice of condenser microphones with XLR connectors, from really cheap to quite expensive, which usually need a power supply or a mixing console to work, and there are dynamic microphones which do not, but also mostly come with XLR.
-There are XLR to 3.5mm adapters, which may or may not work with a particular microphone/recorder combination.
+There is a large choice of condenser microphones with XLR connectors, from really cheap to quite expensive, which need a power supply or a mixing console to work, and there are dynamic microphones which do not, but also mostly come with XLR.
+There are all kinds of microphones, adapters, interfaces and recording devices which may, or may not, work together.
 Just do a little research before you buy, and I’m sure you’ll find something that suits you, for an acceptable price.

 5. How to Record